FAY-ALRUWAILI/TASK1-AI/README.md

 # TASK1-AI
 #This is the Artificial Intelligence Path Task at Smart Methods company .This task explained how to install ROS  on Ubuntu .
  # STEPS
-Install VMware.
+Install VMware,
-Download Ubunto.
+Download Ubunto,
-Create your new VM.
+Create your new VM,
-Setup.
+Setup,
-Install ROS kinetic.
+Install ROS kinetic
-Lunch ROS.
+and Lunch ROS.

 i wrote in this file all steps of how to install ROS  on Ubuntu